Quinine Sulfate CapsulesPronunciation

-Quinine sulfate use for the treatment or prevention of nocturnal leg cramps may result in serious and life-threatening hematologic reactions, including thrombocytopenia and hemolytic uremic syndrome/thrombotic thrombocytopenic purpura (HUS/TTP).
+Quinine Sulfate Capsules use for the treatment or prevention of nocturnal leg cramps may result in serious and life-threatening hematologic reactions, including thrombocytopenia and hemolytic uremic syndrome/thrombotic thrombocytopenic purpura (HUS/TTP).
 Chronic renal impairment associated with the development of TTP has been reported.
-The risk associated with quinine sulfate use in the absence of evidence of its effectiveness in the treatment or prevention of nocturnal leg cramps outweighs any potential benefit (see WARNINGS).
+The risk associated with Quinine Sulfate Capsules use in the absence of evidence of its effectiveness in the treatment or prevention of nocturnal leg cramps outweighs any potential benefit [see Warnings and Precautions (5.1)].

-Quinine Sulfate Capsules USP are an antimalarial drug indicated only for treatment of uncomplicated Plasmodium falciparum malaria.
+Quinine Sulfate, USP is an antimalarial drug indicated only for treatment of uncomplicated Plasmodium falciparum malaria.
 Quinine sulfate has been shown to be effective in geographical regions where resistance to chloroquine has been documented [see Clinical Studies (14)].

-Quinine Sulfate Capsules USP are not approved for:
+Quinine Sulfate oral capsules are not approved for:

 - Treatment of severe or complicated P. falciparum malaria.

 - Treatment or prevention of nocturnal leg cramps [see Warnings and Precautions (5.1)].

 For treatment of uncomplicated P. falciparum malaria in adults: Orally, 648 mg (two capsules) every 8 hours for 7 days [see Clinical Studies (14)].